wapdat/snowflake/README.md

 ## Contributions and License

 Contributions are welcome.
-The project is under the MIT License - see the `LICENSE` file for details.
+The project is under the MIT License.

 ## Contact